TOAST-DOCS/Container-Kubernetes/en/user-guide.md

         * Script exit code: `/var/log/userscript.exitcode`
         * Standard output and standard error streams of script: `/var/log/userscript.output`

+### User Script
+The features of a new version of a user script are included in the node groups created after July 26, 2022.
+The following features are found in the new version.

+* **You can change the user script content after the worker node group is created.**
+* The script execution records are stored in the following location.
+    * Script exit code: `/var/log/userscript_v2.exitcode`
+    * Standard output and standard error streams of scrip: `/var/log/userscript_v2.output`

+* Correlations with the old version
+    * Features of the new version replace those of the old version.
+        * The user script configured when creating node groups through the console and API is configured for the new version.
+    * For the worker node group that configured the old version of a user script, the old version and new version features work separately.
+        * You cannot change the user script content configured in the old version.
+        * You can change the user script content configured in the new version.
+    * If user scripts are set in the old version and the new version respectively, they are executed in the following order.
+        1. The old version of a user script
+        2. The new version of a user script

 ## Cluster Management
 To run and manage clusters from a remote host, `kubectl` is required, which is the command-line tool (CLI) provided by Kubernetes.